How to Identify and Refine Your LinkedIn Content Pillars

 Why it fails: Profile-content mismatch confuses LinkedIn's algorithm and visitors.

 Fix: Align your profile (headline, about, experience) with your pillars.
+Use our Headline Analyzer to check if your headline matches your content focus.

 Mistake 4: Too Many Pillars